TheMemoryDealer/thememorydealer/README.md

-## Hi 👋 I'm Maz, but you probably know me as thememorydealer
+## Hi 👋 I'm Maz, but you probably know me as TheMemoryDealer

 I am a post graduate computer scientist on a mission to one day become one of the best experts in robotics vision systems.
 I am currently enlisted with the AgriFoRwArdS CDT in Agri-Food Robotics doing a MSc->PhD.